TWO NUMBERS ARE CALLED reciprocals of one another if their product is 1.

 (For a "proof" that 1 + 1 = 1, click here.)

-One sometimes hears that a number divided by 0 equals infinity.
-But that would imply that infinity times 0 equals every number, from which it follows that all numbers are equal.
+One sometimes hears that a number divided by 0 equals infinity; that is, an infinite number of 0's will equal that number.
+But that would imply that an infinite number of 0's will equal every number, from which it follows that all numbers are equal.

 Problem 16.
 Let x = 2, and evaluate the following.